rehmanali1994/CurvilinearAngularSpectrumMethod/README.md

 We provide sample data and algorithms presented in

-> Ali, R., Dahl, J. “Angular Spectrum Method for Curvilinear Arrays: Theory and Application to Fourier Beamforming,” *Manuscript in preparation for JASA Express Letters.*
+> Ali, R., Dahl, J. “Angular Spectrum Method for Curvilinear Arrays: Theory and Application to Fourier Beamforming,” *Manuscript in Review.*

 for the reconstruction ultrasound images using the Fourier beamforming technique.
 If you use the code/algorithm for research, please cite the above paper.